Should You Cosign a Mortgage? Here's What Every Potential Cosigner Must Know

 • If the other borrower can't make payments, would it be best to take over payments and ownership of the property?

 If you end up paying the lender voluntarily or because you got sued after the primary borrower failed to pay, you might need to file a suit against your family member or friend to get your money back.
 Suing a family member or a friend can destroy what was formerly a good relationship.
+Unpaid loans between family members can damage relationships.
+Consider whether your relationship with the borrower can survive a financial conflict.
 Saying "no" to cosigning in the first place can be hard, but it might save you a lot of stress down the road.

 It's also a good idea to prepare a written agreement between you and the borrower upfront so that you both understand expectations and what will happen if the primary borrower doesn't pay.
-This contract should include details about:
+This contract should include details about payment responsibilities and dispute resolution, including:

 • who must make the payments